My 2-Minute Smoked Salmon Mousse Recipe

 • Freshly ground pepper

 I bought my smoked salmon at La Vieille Europe.
 It is crucial to buy a top-quality smoked salmon.
-For a mousse, Atlantic salmon taste the best.
+I found that Atlantic salmon tastes the best for a mousse dip.

 Instructions: